OmegaDevStudio/Repl-Scraper/README.md

 # Scraper

 ## Archived Project.
 Moved to [this project](https://github.com/Shell1010/Bolt-scraper).
-Project is now Read Only this will no longer be supported.
+Project is now deprecated, this will no longer be supported.

 A discord token scraper, designed to scrape forks from replit.com.
 This script uses the Graphql api on replit to essentially pull forks.